Black Mountains, Brecon Beacons National Park

 - Starting Grid reference: SO239373.

 - Parking: Hay Bluff Car Park.
-Located a short distance to the north west of the Hay Bluff escarpment.
+Located a short distance to the northwest of the Hay Bluff escarpment.

 You then drop back into the valley before returning to the car park via a small picturesque country road.

-Check out our trail review of the Hay Bluff walk.
+Check out our trail review of the Hay Bluff Walk.

 ______________________________